vmware-tanzu/tanzu-dev-portal/content/guides/serverless-spring/index.md

 **Note**: This is a good time to mention why we did this.
 Sure you can create individual applications for each function you will deploy but this becomes quite tedious.
 Think about a REST API that talks to a database.
 For each function you deploy you will have a lot of shared functionality, configuration and logging that you would have to duplicate across projects.
 With this approach you can package up everything together and then call the individual functions.
 {{% /callout %}}

 You can now copy the function URL and use a tool like curl or Postman to test our your functions.
-Usually when you deploy configuration (non-custom runtime) with a single function it is automatically recognized and bound as AWS Lambda by `org.springframework.cloud.function.adapter.aws.FunctionInvoker` (FunctionInvoker).
+Usually when you deploy configuration (non-custom runtime) with a single function it is automatically recognized and bound as AWS Lambda by `org.springframework.cloud.function.adapter.aws.FunctionInvoker`.

 However when you have multiple functions present in your configuration you need to tell FunctionInvoker the target function definition.
 You can provide the `spring_cloud_function_definition` header in the request along with the name of the function you wish to call.
-In the following examples I am calling the create method first with an email address in the body and then invoking the findAll function to display all of the subscribers in the collection.
+In the following examples I am calling the create method first with an email address in the body and then invoking the find all function to display all of the subscribers in the collection.

 ![Postman - POST Test](./images/postman_post_test.png)

 ![Postman - GET Test](./images/postman_get_test.png)

 Congratulations, you just deployed your first serverless functions to AWS Lambda.
 With a function URL you can now consume these functions from any client.
-If this is a project you are interested in building out you should look into AWS SES which stands for Simple Email Service.
+If this is a project you are interested in building out you should look into `AWS SES` which stands for Simple Email Service.
 If you have your email addresses stored in a database it should be fairly simple to send a new email to all of your subscribers.
 That is one of the benefits of being on a platform like AWS, there is a service for anything you need.

 ## Final Thoughts

-I hope you enoyed this introduction to building serverless functions in Spring.
+I hope you enjoyed this introduction to building serverless functions in Spring.
 If you’re interested learning more about Spring Cloud Function you should check out the [reference documentation](https://docs.spring.io/spring-cloud-function/docs/current/reference/html/index.html).
 In Spring Boot 3 we have introduced ahead-of-time (AOT) compilation which will allow you to create a native executable.
 This means less memory and faster startup times for your serverless functions.